pyeventsourcing/eventsourcing/docs/topics/domain.rst

 a gapless sequence that excludes the possibility for inserting new items before old ones, and timestamps are more likely to have such gaps and anyway can suffer from clock skews.

+The :class:`~eventsourcing.domain.DomainEvent` class also has a static method :func:`~eventsourcing.domain.DomainEvent.create_timestamp` which returns a a timezone-aware Python :class:`~datetime.datetime` that is created by calling :func:`datetime.now`.
+This method is used in various places in the library to create the ``timestamp`` value of domain event objects.

 In this library, domain event objects are specialised into two different kinds: 'aggregate event' and 'snapshot'.
 The various types of domain events that are triggered by an aggregate are referred to